 We want to create a tabletop skirmish game that captures the spirit of turn of the century arena FPS games combined with the zealous, high-energy style game play found in the competitive gaming scene.
 To do this, it only seemed natural to use one of our favorite RPG rules systems to do so, and that’s how we got Crucible.

-Crucible’s battles take place across many evocative maps, each with their own themes, objectives, and challenges.
-The game draws heavily upon influences from some of our favorite video games and films mixed in with the already brutal fantasy world we’ve come to know and love from the Shadow of the Demon Lord setting.
+Crucible’s battles take place across many evocative maps, each with their own themes, objectives, challenges, and modes of play.
+The game’s aesthetic influences draws heavily from heavy metal and 90’s era first person shooters such as Quake, Hexen, and Doom.
+Of course, mixed with the already brutal fantasy world we’ve come to know and love from the Shadow of the Demon Lord setting.

 We won’t dig too deep into the mechanics just yet as we’re only now conducting our first phase of play testing this coming weekend at a local convention.
 For now though, let’s touch on some bullet points:

-- Each player will control a band of 3 cultists, each of them a level 2 Novice.
+- Each player will control a band of cultists, each of them with unique strengths and weaknesses.

 - Characters are controlled one at a time and swapped in and out of the play field as they are fragged and respawn, being careful to manage their sanity.
-Reincarnation comes at a mental cost cost, and if a character goes mad they are lost entirely.
+Reincarnation comes at a mental cost cost, and if a character goes mad they may not return to the arena.

 - Simplified gear selection and weapon ‘slot’ system.